 Profit earning is not the main object of public enterprises.

 They are operated for social welfare.
-If they indulge themselves in profit-making activities then there will be no difference left between public enterprise.
+If they indulge themselves in profit-making activities then there will be no difference left between public enterprises.

 Therefore, they have to keep in mind the social implications of price policy.
 In many cases, prices are kept low even then the cost.
 This naturally affects their profitability.

-It has been noticed that in a most public enterprise, manpower is in excess of actual requirements.
+It has been noticed that in most public enterprises, manpower is in excess of actual requirements.

 Therefore, it is suggested to reduce the staff and top positions should be open to its employees.